rrruuuiii/rrruuuiii/README.md

 I have a deep interest in interactive theorem proving and theoretical computer science, and I'm keen on expanding my knowledge of machine learning, especially its applications in computer graphics.

-Currently, I'm seeking summer 2024 internship opportunities where I can leverage and enhance my skills.
+Currently, I'm seeking summer 2024 internship opportunities.